Updated: Jan 3

 D2A and APRA Connect will co-exist

-All financial data reporting for insurance and superannuation will continue to be reported through D2A.
-APRA will progressively start new collections for these industries on APRA Connect in line with industry consultations.
+The timing of regulatory data reporting commencing in APRA Connect will vary for each industry.
+APRA will progressively start new collections in APRA Connect in line with industry consultations.

 Entities will need to ensure they continue to support D2A submissions during this transition period.
 Entities are encouraged to ensure that the submission solution they implement for APRA Connect also supports D2A.